jimlutsko/jimlutsko.github.io/_pages/about.md

 Contact
 ------------
-I can be reached via email at jlutsko AT ub.ac.be as well as jim AT lutsko.com
+I can be reached via email at jlutsko AT ulb.be as well as jim AT lutsko.com